| Little Willow ( @ 2008-01-19 17:50:00 |

 Middle School Fiction

-In the Cards: Love by Mariah Fredericks - Three best friends inherit cats in this cute story.
+In the Cards trilogy by Mariah Fredericks - Three best friends inherit cats in this cute trilogy.
 The cats aren't the main plot line, but they quickly wiggle their way into the girls' hearts.
+Warning: One cat is ill.

 Classics